 This course is a 13-week clinical rotation which provides the student with exposure to and experience in treating pathology of the foot and ankle.
-During the rotation, the student will also observe surgical procedures; participate in operating room set-up, O.R. protocol and sterile technique.
-The student will also participate in weekly journal clubs and review articles of a surgical nature that reinforce the principles of evidence based medicine.
+During the rotation, the student will also observe surgical procedures with saw bones, A-O fixation and participate in operating room set-up, O.R. protocol and sterile technique.
+The student will also participate in weekly journal clubs and review articles of a surgical nature that reinforce the principles of evidence-based medicine.
 The student will also gain some practical experience in suturing and surgical procedures in the anatomy lab.